 - It provides the basis for implementation by one or more contractors.

 A Requirement Specification has the following characteristics:

 - it is expressed from the point of view of the contractor,

 - it addresses the system level,

-- It describes the “how” and thus the plan for implementing the “what” from the customer specification,
+- it describes the “how” and thus the plan for implementing the “what”,

 The Customer Specification is thus the basis for the Requirement Specification.
 Without a Customer Specification there is no Requirement Specification.

 There are three typical scenarios for the creation of specifications: